masfworld/data-engineering-test/README.md

 ## **Requirements**

 - Python 3.11
+- Java 11|17.
+Required by PySpark.
+You'll need more [requirements](https://medium.com/codex/pyspark-setup-on-windows-and-run-your-first-pyspark-program-7ce7c2833338) if using Windows.
+The recommendation is using [Docker](#3-execute-challenges-using-docker)
 - [Poetry](https://python-poetry.org/) for dependency management.
 Look at [this section](#1-install-dependencies-locally) to install poetry locally.
 - Docker (optional, for containerized execution)